-The University of Guelph has made a commitment to its students that instructors will provide meaningful feedback to their students prior to the 40th class day.
-The 40th class day is the last day a student may drop a course without any penalty, ie it will be removed from their transcript and will appear as though the course had never been attempted.
+The University of Guelph has made a commitment to its students that instructors will provide meaningful feedback, at least 20%, to their students prior to the 40th class day.
 The 40th class day is posted in the schedule of dates.

 Meaningful feedback is described in the grading procedures

 The university has clearly defined standards for grade assignment.
 These standards can be found under Resolution 1 of the grading procedures

 Changing grading schemes – An instructor is not to change the grading scheme as stated in the course outline, once the course has started, unless the change has been approved through proper procedures.
 Under Resolution 5 of the grading procedures section the guidelines and process is stated.

 Submitting grades – Prior to the start of the exam period, the Registrar’s Office will send out a “Grades Due Report”.
 This report will indicate the date by which the final marks for the course must be submitted.